Stay informed about our latest news,

 opening for strengthening bilateral cooperation.

-areas of mutual benefit and success will be pivotal in tacking the evolving economic
+security partnership, targeting areas of mutual benefit and success will be

-and defense landscape in the Indo-Pacific region.
-While emerging digital
+Indo-Pacific region.
+While emerging digital technologies and platforms offer

-significant shares of global GDP and trade—expanding cyber security challenges
+vast potential for the region—representing significant shares of global GDP and

-could cripple progress unless determined, collective action is taken.
+collective action is taken.

-forward, Washington and Seoul have a window of opportunity to enhance the
+Moving forward, Washington and Seoul have a

-relations and defense sectors—and support regional cybersecurity infrastructure
+cooperation—both within public-private relations and defense sectors—and

-and practice in the broader Indo-Pacific region.
+support regional cybersecurity infrastructure and practice in the broader

-South Korea’s Expanded AI & Cybersecurity
+South Korea’s Expanded AI & Cybersecurity Agenda

-taking office, President Lee has set a bold
+Since taking office, President Lee has set

 agenda for South Korea’s leadership in the global AI race.
 Based on Lee’s